Multivariate binary probability distribution in the Grassmann formalism: Introduction

 \section{Introduction}

 The multivariate binary probability distribution is a model for multivariate binary random variables.
-This model is used in many applications such as modeling the behavior of magnets in statistical physics~\cite{Ising1925}, building statistical models in computer vision~\cite{Geman1984} and social network analysis.
-In the terminology of the graphical model, the multivariate binary probability distribution is a kind of Markov random fields.
-This model is essentially the same as the Ising model in statistical physics, and which is also called the Boltzmann machine in the field of machine learning research~\cite{Hinton1985}.
+A well-known distribution for the multivariate binary variables is the multivariate Bernoulli distribution~\cite{Dai2013}, which is essentially the same as the Ising model in statistical physics~\cite{Ising1925}.
+In the terminology of the graphical model, the multivariate Bernoulli distribution is a kind of Markov random field and is also called the Boltzmann machine in the field of machine learning research~\cite{Hinton1985}.
+This model is used in many applications such as modeling the behavior of magnets in statistical physics, building statistical models in computer vision~\cite{Geman1984} and social network analysis.
 Recent applications of this model include the study in detecting statistical dependence in the voting pattern from senate voting records data~\cite{Banerjee2008} and the study of cooperative mutations in the Human Immunodeficiency Virus (HIV)~\cite{Xue2012}.